D4LMwastaken/LHSCC-Discord-Bot/README.md

 * Code Contribution

 ## Why do I need D4LM's LHSCC Discord Bot?
 One of the problems that I have with running a club that is very small is nobody will distribute the workload.
-For example, my sponsor for my club deos not play a role in the club.
+For example, my sponsor for my club deos not play a huge role in the club.

 These issues can be mitigated by finding a new sponsor and/or forcing others to do more work.
 This usually will lead to the collapse of the club very quickly.